Hemis Monastery: Hemis Festival

-The Hemis Festival is dedicated to Lord Padmasambhava (Guru Rinpoche), revered as the representative reincarnate of Buddha.
+The Hemis Festival, also known as Hemis tshe-bcu, is dedicated to Lord Padmasambhava (Guru Rinpoche), revered as the representative reincarnate of Buddha.
 He is believed to have been born on the 10th day of the fifth month (non or jyestha) of the Monkey year of the Tibetan calendar, as predicted by the Buddha Shakyamuni.
 It is also believed that his life mission was, and remains, to improve the spiritual condition of all living beings.
 Therefore, on this day, which comes once in a cycle of 12 years, Hemis observes a major extravaganza in his memory.
 The observance of these sacred rituals is believed to provide spiritual strength and good health.
 The Hemis festival takes place in the rectangular courtyard in front of the main door of the monastery.
 The space is wide and open, save for two raised square platforms, three feet high with a sacred pole in the center.
 A raised dais with a richly cushioned seat, a finely painted small Tibetan table, and ceremonial items – cups full of holy water, uncooked rice, and tormas made of dough and butter, along with incense sticks – are placed.
 A number of musicians play traditional music with four pairs of cymbals, large-pan drums, small trumpets, and large-sized wind instruments.
 Next to them, a small space is assigned for the lamas to sit.

 The ceremonies begin with an early morning ritual atop the gompa, where, to the beat of drums, the resounding clash of cymbals, and the spiritual wail of pipes, the portrait of "Dadmokarpo" or "Rygyalsras Rinpoche" is ceremoniously displayed for all to admire and worship.

 The most esoteric festivities include the mystic mask dances.
 The mask dances of Ladakh are collectively referred to as chams performances.
 Chams performances are essentially part of the Tantric tradition, performed only in those gompas that follow the Tantric Vajrayana teachings, and the monks perform tantric worship.